 The 5-Year Action Plan is a tool to outline and track improvement projects and efforts defined by the Master Plan.
 The chart on this and next page outlines each recommended transportation project and includes an estimate of cost, timing, and potential funding sources for each initiative.
-The Action Plan also lists other recommended initiatives.
+Action Plan categories (transportation, housing and other) are defined as required by the Atlanta Regional Commission.